Written By: Devin Golden

 Does radiation improve mesothelioma survival?

-Radiation can improve mesothelioma survival and offers the greatest benefit when paired with other therapies.
-The combination of surgery and radiation can lead to post-treatment survival of 30 months.
-In one study conducted at Michigan Medicine, radiation before mesothelioma surgery led to a median survival of more than four years.
+Radiation therapy can improve survival for mesothelioma patients particularly when used in combination with other treatments such as surgery and chemotherapy.
+For instance, some studies indicate that patients undergoing this multimodal approach can achieve post-treatment survival of approximately 30 months.
+Additionally, a study conducted at Michigan Medicine found that administering radiation before mesothelioma surgery led to a median survival of more than four years.

 question mark icon